Cuomo sends letter authorizing probe of harassment claims

-NEW YORK (AP) — New York’s attorney general said she’s moving forward with an investigation into sexual harassment allegations against Gov. Andrew Cuomo after receiving a letter from his office Monday authorizing her to take charge of the probe.
+ALBANY, N.Y.
+(WWNY) - New York’s attorney general said she’s moving forward with an investigation into sexual harassment allegations against Governor Andrew Cuomo after receiving a letter from his office Monday authorizing her to take charge of the probe.

 Two women who’ve worked for Cuomo have come forward to accuse him of sexual harassment.

-The governor, a Democrat, acknowledged for the first time Sunday that some of his behavior with women “may have been insensitive or too personal,” and said he would cooperate with the attorney general’s investigation.
+The governor acknowledged for the first time Sunday that some of his behavior with women “may have been insensitive or too personal,” and said he would cooperate with the AG’s investigation.

-Cuomo addressed the allegations in a statement and has not been seen in public since last Wednesday.
-He maintained he had never inappropriately touched or propositioned anyone.
-But he said he had teased people about their personal lives in an attempt to be “playful.”
+There’s support from local state lawmakers for an independent investigation into Cuomo.

-“I now understand that my interactions may have been insensitive or too personal and that some of my comments, given my position, made others feel in ways I never intended.
-I acknowledge some of the things I have said have been misinterpreted as an unwanted flirtation.
-To the extent anyone felt that way, I am truly sorry about that,” he said.
+“An independent investigation is essential at this time as a way to seek the truth,” said Senator Joe Griffo (R. - 47th District).

 The referral came after a weekend of wrangling over who should investigate his workplace behavior.
 First, Cuomo’s office said it would ask a former federal judge to conduct the probe.
 Then, it suggested James and the state’s top judge work together to appoint outside counsel to look into the matter.